Podium Browser FAQ

 There are three reasons you may encounter the Error loading xxxx.skp: Invalid component file message.

-- Internet Connection: A less common cause is an internet connection problem.
+- Internet Connection: The first, and most common cause is an internet connection problem.
 Podium Browser requires an internet connection to function, so check your internet access and make sure you’re still connected to the web.

 - Missing File: In much rarer instances, Podium Browser will display this error if the file you are trying to download is missing from the server.
 This is a problem on our end, so please don’t hesitate to contact SU Plugins support if you encounter this issue and have double checked your internet connection and serial number.